SupeRuier/awesome-active-learning/README.md

 - [Multi-domain active learning](subfields/MDAL.md): Similar to multi-task, but the data are from different datasets(domains).
 The model or set of models handles multiple datasets simultaneously.
 - [Multi-view/modal active learning](subfields/MVAL.md): The instances might have different views (different sets of features).
 The model or set of models handles different views simultaneously.

-## Problem Settings with other Research Fields
+## Problem Settings from other Research Fields

 In many research fields, the problems we are meeting can't be easily divided into classification or regression.
 So AL algorithms should be revised for different problem settings.
 Here we summarized several related research fields which use AL to reduce the cost of annotation.

 - Computer vision (CV)
 - Natural Language Processing (NLP)
 - Domain adaptation/Transfer learning
 - Graph data
 - Metric learning/Pairwise comparison/Similarity learning
 - One-shot learning
 - Clustering
 - Generative Adversarial Network
 - De-noise
 - Causal Analysis
 - Positive and unlabeled (PU) learning
 - Reinforcement Learning

 The list of works could see [here](subfields/AL_combinations.md)

-# Technique-oriented approach
+# Technique-oriented Approach

 After we specifying the problems,the way to derive active learning algorithms should be considered.
 In this section, we analyze the current works from two aspects：